How to Fix Lenovo Plugged In Not Charging Problem

 laptop battery

-Firstly, check if the charging wire is securely placed into the charging port on your laptop or not.
-If not, reconnect it.
+Firstly, check whether the charging wire is securely placed into the charging port on your laptop or not.
+If not, unplug and replug it.
 After that, double-check its connection to the electrical outlet.
 Also, check the joint where the cable connects to the AC adapter.

 Read Also: How to Update Lenovo Thinkpad Driver